How to Save Money for Retirement: 11 Most Effective WaysSaving Money

 - Only carry a balance on credit cards that have low APR and allow you to plan your payments (Read our guide on finding low-interest rate credit cards here!)

-- Avoid withdrawing cash and transferring your balance or, if you must, use the credit cards with no or low fees (Check out a list of the best credit cards here!)
+- Avoid withdrawing cash and transferring your balance or, if you must, use the credit cards with no or low fees

 - Check the terms and conditions for credit card perks and take advantage of them to earn rewards (Here is a list of hidden credit card perks you probably didn’t know you had!)